alpacahq/user-docs/content/orders/_index.md

 ### Submitting an Extended Hours Eligible Order
-To indicate an order is eligible for extended hours trading, you need to supply a boolean parameter named “extended_hours” to your order request.
+To indicate an order is eligible for extended hours trading, you need to supply a boolean parameter named `extended_hours` to your order request.
 By setting this parameter as true, the order is will be eligible to execute in the pre-market or after-hours.

 Only `limit` `day` orders will be accepted as extended hours eligible.
 All other order types and TIFs will be rejected with an error.
 You must adhere to these settings in order to participate in extended hours:\
 1) The order type must be set to `limit` (with limit price).
 Any other type of orders will be rejected with an error.\
 2) Time-in-force must be set to be `day`.
-Any other time-in-force will will be rejected with an error.
+Any other time-in-force will be rejected with an error.

 All symbols supported during regular market hours are also supported during extended hours.
 Short selling is also treated the same.